wp-plugins/form-maker/readme.txt

 1.3 Updating the form.

-If you want to update the plugin while preserving your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
+If you want to update the form builder plugin while preserving your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
 Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the “Update Forms” button.
 If the update is successful, you will see a notification message saying, “All forms are updated!”.

 = Step 2: Creating a new form =